-- (a) NSEA-AE shall be governed by its Bylaws and Standing Rules, and other actions as mandated by the Delegate Assembly that are consistent with these Bylaws. - (b) NSEA-AE may pursue objectives that are consistent with the stated purposes of NEA, NEA Aspiring Educators and NSEA. - (c) Executive Committee members shall be responsible for attending all official meetings of NSEA-AE.
-The Committee by a five-eighths (5/8) vote of members shall have the ability to seek advice from the NSEA Review Board on removal of any member who fails to attend two (2) official meetings of the Committee in one semester without a valid excuse.
-The NSEA Review Board may conduct a hearing and establish conditions for removal of office.
+- (a) NSEA Aspiring Educators shall be governed by its Bylaws and Standing Rules, and other actions as mandated by the Delegate Assembly that are consistent with these Bylaws. - (b) NSEA Aspiring Educators may pursue objectives that are consistent with the stated purposes of NEA, NEA-SP and NSEA.

-Article II: Membership
+■ Article II: Membership